 It is a criminal offence to have a sexual relationship with a child who is under the age of 18 years.
-In the context of football, there is the added dimension of the position of trust between the Club, its employees (Coaching staff) and the young academy players.
+In the context of football, there is the added dimension of the position of trust between the club, its employees and the young academy players.
 Safeguarding young football players against any type of abuse is paramount.

-The law provides a clear duty of care upon the Club to provide safe environment for young players and if any of a football clubs employees (this includes Managers & Coaching staff) sexually abuse children in their care, the Club can be held responsible for any football child abuse compensation claim and the abuser can also face severe criminal charges.
+The law provides a clear duty of care upon the club to provide a safe environment for young players and if any employees (including managers & coaches) sexually abuse children in their care, the club can be held responsible for any football child abuse compensation claim and the abuser can also face severe criminal charges.

 The fact that the football child abuse occurred many years ago is not a bar to making a claim for compensation or for the police to press charges.
 Even if the abuser has died it does not prevent an investigation by the Police and to make a claim.